 My friend was on her way home from an overseas flight with her family.
 I knew they would be tired and jet lagged, so I figured a good homemade vegetable soup would be just what they need.
 While I was making the soup I thought she might ask me for the recipe later because her family loves my cooking.
 But truth is, I do not have one.
-It is just one of my soups that I make.
-So I came up with the name ‘Homemade 5 Vegetables Soup’, took some pictures, and now I’m writing down how I did it.
-Isn’t that how recipes come to be?
-Anyways, before you click away to the next recipe on the internet, keep reading.
-You might be glad you did.
-This ‘Homemade 5 Vegetables Soup’ is very yummy, easy to make, and can save you some money, too.
-After all, there are always some vegetables that have to go but do not really fit any recipe.
-Take them and make a yummy ‘Homemade 5 Vegetables Soup’ and you can feed a family or have lunches for 3 days.
-Sound good?
-So lets get started.
+It is just one of my soups that I make true to my no recipe freestyle cooking method.

-Then I add any vegetables I have, always starting with hard boiling things like potatoes and finishing with acidic things like tomatoes, making sure that the potatoes are done before I add tomatoes.
-The varieties of vegetables does not matter, as long as it somehow fits together.
-Here are a few yummy combinations:
+Then I use any vegetables I have, always starting with hard boiling things like potatoes and finishing with acidic things like tomatoes, making sure that the potatoes are done before I add tomatoes.
+The varieties of vegetables do not matter, as long as it somehow fits together.

 Onions, potatoes, carrots, green beans, and mushrooms

-Onions, potatoes, carrots, celery, and broccoli
+Onions, cabbage, carrots, celery, peppers, and tomatoes

-Onions, sweet potatoes, carrots, squash, and tomatoes
+Onions, sweet potatoes, carrots, squash, and celery

 Onions, carrots, celery, cauliflower, and broccoli

 Make it creamy.
 Some veggies are better blended, it also makes the soup creamy the natural way.
 Soups like this are always so yummy, and never the same.
 Even my ‘no soup’ husband has become a soup lover.
-Try it, and tell me what you think!

 - 1 onion

-- 2 quarts water and broth
+- 2 quarts water and/or broth

 - 1 bay leaf